·

 1#.
 Reclaimed Oak Trestle Tables

 A heavy table made from reclaimed oak provides a sturdy, storied centerpiece that celebrates the history and raw grain of the wood.
-This natural anchor is essential for establishing the authentic, “lived-in” feel found in the best Earthy Dining Room Design Inspirations.
+This natural anchor is essential for establishing the authentic, lived-in feel found in the best Earthy Dining Room Design Inspirations.

 The irregular knots and textures of the timber add a unique character that manufactured materials simply cannot replicate.
 It’s a sustainable choice that brings the strength of the forest directly into your daily mealtime rituals.